dror777-a11y/StockRadar/StockRadar/DECISIONS.md

 ## 1. Data Collection

 ### Why 30 large tech companies?
-We chose 30 well-known tech companies (AAPL, MSFT, GOOGL, AMZN, TSLA, NVDA, etc.) because they are widely recognized, heavily traded, and have reliable data availability.
+I chose 30 well-known tech companies (AAPL, MSFT, GOOGL, AMZN, TSLA, NVDA, etc.) because they are widely recognized, heavily traded, and have reliable data availability.
 Using familiar companies also makes the results easier to interpret and present.

 ### Why one year of historical data?
 One year provides enough history to calculate meaningful rolling statistics (30-day windows) while keeping the dataset manageable and relevant to current market conditions.